Skip to content

 Conclusion

 Stop trying to be everything to everyone.
 The market punishes GTM ambiguity.
 If you are Top-Down, own it: high touch, high price, high service.
-If you are Bottom-Up, be ruthless about automation.
+If you are Bottom-Up, be disciplined about automation.
 But if you are in the messy middle, your only exit is the disciplined application of Sales-Assist logic: let the product qualify, and let the humans close.